Mizuno Wave Daichi 2 Review Facts

 Key Features Of Mizuno Wave Daichi 2

-X-Groove is present in outsole to help with flexibility
+- X-Groove is present in the outsole to help with flexibility